-- large ship berth in the Subport area.
-(Average: 2.2) - they were "unsupportive" or "very unsupportive."
-(Average: 2.3) - percent "unsupportive" or "very unsupportive" responses.
+- 58% of all respondents stated they were "unsupportive" or "very unsupportive" of a marina and one large ship berth in the Subport area.
+(Average: 2.2) - When asked about long-term development of any cruise facilities in the Subport area, 60% responded they were "unsupportive" or "very unsupportive."
+(Average: 2.3) - Respondents did not support removal of Merchants Wharf.
+Full removal of the building generated 56% percent "unsupportive" or "very unsupportive" responses.
 (Average: 2.4)